 - Find the emotional context related to the house.

 7. And then finally the most tedious but complete analysis, reorient the chart with this house as the first house to analyse it completely.
+The empty house is not your focus house.

 - Use a paper and pencil to make it easier.
 For each house now pay attention to the its sign, its planets and owner planet.